 - The "Bg cut" button will set the low cut level of the channel viewer to the measured background level.
 A delta to this value can be applied by setting a value in the "Delta bg" box (press "Enter" to change the setting). - The "Sky cut" button will set the low cut level of the channel viewer to the measured sky level.
-A delta to this value can be applied by setting a value in the "Delta sky" box (press "Enter" to change the setting).
+A delta to this value can be applied by setting a value in the "Delta sky" box (press "Enter" to change the setting). - The "Bright cut" button will set the high cut level of the channel viewer to the measured sky+brightness levels.
+A delta to this value can be applied by setting a value in the "Delta bright" box (press "Enter" to change the

-Fig. 5.4: "FWHM" tab of Pick area.
+Fig. 4: "FWHM" tab of Pick area.

-Fig. 5.5: "Radial" tab of Pick area.
+Fig. 5: "Radial" tab of Pick area.

-Fig. 5.6: "Cut" tab of Pick area.
+Fig. 6: "Cut" tab of Pick area.

-Fig. 5.7: "Readout" tab of Pick area.
+Fig. 7: "Readout" tab of Pick area.